fkettelhoit/reasonable-macros-paper/paper.md

 The design of extensible programming languages has long grappled with the challenge of allowing user-defined constructs without sacrificing analyzability.
 Consider the requirement that every function or control structure in a language should be redefinable, including fundamental operations such as variable assignment.
 While a language may provide built-in syntax for expressions like `a = 5`, the goal is to enable user-defined functions to achieve equivalent functionality, such as through a function `let` invoked as `let(a, 5)`.

-Traditional approaches to this problem have relied on Lisp-style macro systems, dating all the way back to Lisp 1.5 [@hart1963macro;@steele1996evolution].
+Traditional approaches to this problem have relied on Lisp-style macro systems, dating back to Lisp 1.5 [@hart1963macro;@steele1996evolution].
 In such systems, `let` can be implemented as a macro that treats its first argument `a` as an unevaluated symbol rather than a variable reference, evaluates the second argument `5`, and then invokes the built-in assignment operation to bind the symbol `a` to the value 5.
 However, this approach introduces significant complications:

-1. **Complexity**: Macro systems add substantial language complexity, particularly regarding macro hygiene: the challenge of preventing unintended variable capture and ensuring that macro expansions do not interfere with the lexical scoping of the surrounding code [@kohlbecker1986hygienic].
+1. **Complexity**: Macro systems add substantial complexity to the language, particularly regarding macro hygiene: the challenge of preventing unintended variable capture and ensuring that macro expansions do not interfere with the lexical scoping of the surrounding code [@kohlbecker1986hygienic].

 2. **Static analysis impediments**: The presence of macros fundamentally undermines static reasoning about program behavior.
 Given an expression such as `foo(2 + 2)`, one cannot determine whether this can be simplified to `foo(4)` without first resolving whether `foo` is a macro.
 Macros can observe and act upon syntactic differences between expressions that are semantically equivalent, necessitating macro resolution before any program optimization or analysis can occur.

 # Contribution

-This work proposes a alternative approach that achieves most of the expressiveness of traditional macro systems while maintaining the ability to perform static analysis.
+This work proposes an alternative approach that achieves most of the expressiveness of traditional macro systems while maintaining the ability to perform static analysis.
 Our key insight is to explicitly distinguish between variables that are being **bound** (newly introduced into scope) and variables that are being **used** (referenced from existing scope).
 This distinction, combined with explicit block scoping, enables what we term **reasonable macros**: extensible language constructs that can be analyzed statically without prior macro expansion.

 The fundamental guiding principle of our design is: